JAlcocerT/JAlcocerT/content/blog/biz-web-links.md

 Why not giving a try to linktree, many.link... pricing?

-Then, lets have a look to solutions that will just require your time:
+Then, lets have a look to solutions that will **just require your time**.

 ## SSG Solutions for LinkInBios